Sunbreak Friday — tackle it with these activities - NewsBreak

 Sunbreak Friday — tackle it with these activities

-(ACUSHNET, MA) The forecast is calling for sun today in Acushnet.
+(JASPER, FL) The forecast is calling for sun today in Jasper.
 Here are three ideas for how to make the most of it, along with a four-day forecast.

 Try a new hobby: Why not mix it up?
 Whether it’s rollerblading, unicycling, or a Hacky Sack throwback, a sunny afternoon invites experimentation, and means that even whiffing here or there doesn’t feel quite so frustrating.